 - Practice management tips

-We’ve laid out the details on one of the best tools you have to protect patient privacy by preventing unauthorised access to your online accounts.
-Learn the essentials of how 2FA works, why you should enable it, and what you can do to use it smartly.
+Two-factor authentication (2FA) is one of the best tools you have to prevent unauthorised access to your online accounts.
+Learn how 2FA works and why you should be using it to protect your patients' privacy.